-- Intravesically instill a sterile water based solution of TLD-1433 via catheter, through the urethra, into the bladder of a patient inflicted with NMIBC, who has failed standard of care and who is not indicated or refuses to have their bladder removed - Allow the solution of TLD-1433 to absorb into any resident bladder cancer tumours for approximately sixty (60) minutes - Void the bladder and flush the bladder three times with sterile water to remove any non-adhering TLD-1433 solution not absorbed by any bladder tumours - Admit the patient into the operating room and administer a general anesthetic - Insert a rigid cystoscope through the urethra of the patient into the bladder - Fill the bladder with sterile water to provide shape to the bladder - Insert the TLC-3400 DFOC device into the bladder via the cystoscope's working channel and connect it to the TLC-3200 Medical Laser System - Deploy the DFOC in the bladder (like an umbrella) to strategically place optical detectors at twelve (12) predetermined locations along the bladder wall to precisely monitor the laser light, intended to provide a uniform distribution of laser light energy, in the correct dosage, to the bladder wall - Activate PDC for approximately thirty (30) minutes - Void bladder to remove destroyed bladder cancer cells
+- Intravesically instill a sterile water based solution of TLD-1433 via catheter, through the urethra, into the bladder of a patient inflicted with NMIBC, who has failed standard of care and who is not indicated or refuses to have their bladder removed - Allow the solution of TLD-1433 to absorb into any resident bladder cancer tumours for approximately sixty (60) minutes - Void the bladder and flush the bladder with sterile water to remove any non-adhering TLD-1433 solution not absorbed by any bladder tumours - Admit the patient into the operating room and administer a general anesthetic - Insert a rigid cystoscope through the urethra of the patient into the bladder

+- Fill the bladder with sterile water to provide shape to the bladder - Insert the TLC-3400 DFOC device into the bladder via the cystoscope's working channel and connect it to the TLC-3200 Medical Laser System - Deploy the DFOC in the bladder (like an umbrella) to strategically place optical detectors at approximately twelve (12) predetermined locations along the bladder wall to monitor the laser light, intended to provide a uniform distribution of laser light energy, in the correct dosage, to the bladder wall - Activate PDC for approximately thirty (30) to one hundred and twenty (120) minutes - Void bladder to remove sterile water

-The TLC-3200 Medical Laser System delivers green laser light, at a wavelength of 525 nanometers ("nm"), while the Dosimetry Fibre Optic Cage ("DFOC") technology precisely monitors the laser light to provide a uniform distribution of the laser light energy, in the correct dosage, to the bladder wall.
+The TLC-3200 Medical Laser System delivers green laser light, at a wavelength of 525 nanometers ("nm"), while the Dosimetry Fibre Optic Cage ("DFOC") technology monitors the laser light to provide a uniform distribution of the laser light energy, in the correct dosage, to the bladder wall.

 The Phase Ib NMIBC clinical study protocol commenced by instilling a low dose of TLD-1433 PDC into the bladders of three (3) patients with subsequent light activation using the TLC-3200 medical laser.
 These patients were treated on March 30, 2017, April 12, 2017 and April 18, 2017.

-These three (3) patients are currently being monitored for thirty (30) days to ensure safety and tolerability of the procedure.
-If no Significant Adverse Events ("SAEs") are reported, then an additional six (6) patients will be enrolled at a therapeutic dose, followed by light activation and follow-up monitoring for six (6) months.
+These three (3) patients were monitored for thirty (30) days post-procedure to ascertain achievement of the primary objective of safety and tolerability and the secondary objective of pharmacokinetics..
+If no Significant Adverse Events ("SAEs") or severe Adverse Events ("AEs") are reported, then an additional six (6) patients would be enrolled at a therapeutic dose, followed by light activation and follow-up monitoring for six (6) months.